 Brad's Deals blogger Caroline Thompson can also vouch for JanSport's longevity: "I bought a JanSport backpack in 8th grade that I'm still using to this day," she said.
 "Whether I'm shlepping my laptop to and from work, bringing workout clothes to the gym, or packing for a last-minute flight, my JanSport is always there for me, 14 years after I first picked it out at Target!"

-Lowest price we found: JanSport Superbreak Backpack – $14.99 at Finish Line
+Lowest price we found: JanSport Superbreak Backpack – $27.99 at Eastbay

 JanSport’s most popular backpack, it has a large main compartment and a small secondary compartment.
 It also has padded shoulder straps for additional comfort.
 If you happen to toss it in a wood chipper for whatever sadistic reason, you won't be backpack-less for long, as the lifetime warranty has you covered.

 Fisher Pens have an estimated shelf life of 100 years.
 Invented by Paul Fisher to be used on the first Apollo mission in 1968, they've been some of the world's most trusty pens ever since.
 Once showcased at the New York Museum of Modern Art, in 2017, you can buy a Fisher Pen at Walmart.

 If you’ve ever tried to leave a tip at a restaurant only to have your writing utensil dry up, you know the struggle.
 Fisher pens can write on wet surfaces, at any angle, at any altitude, from negative 30 degrees to 250 degrees Fahrenheit.
 How?
 For one thing, they have patented, pressurized cartridges.
 For another, they feature an ink with a consistency similar to rubber cement.
 They also have a lifetime warranty, which you’ll probably never have to use.

 Lowest price we found: Fisher Space Pens – $25 on Amazon